tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 At 2020-02-09 we have 20 (full capacity) animals
 ```

-Otherwise it should stay the same as it was before:
+Otherwise, it should stay the same as it was before:

 ```
 At 2020-02-09 we have 5 animals`